General Admission tickets are the cheapest way to access the Las Vegas F1 circuit as a spectator.

 What else does General Admission include?

-Vegas F1 General Admission tickets include access to around the outside T-Mobile Sphere, where there is a huge temporary stage set up for a number of musical performances and artists across the weekend.
-You don’t get any access inside the Sphere itself.
+Vegas F1 General Admission tickets for the T-Mobile Zone at Sphere include access to the outside (not the inside) of the Sphere, where there is a huge temporary stage set up for the headline musical performances and artists across the weekend.

 See the Vegas F1 concert lineup for full details on who’s performing on which days during the weekend.